 The accompanying consolidated financial statements include the accounts of the Company and its subsidiaries after elimination of all material intercompany accounts and transactions.
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with accounting principles generally accepted in the United States of America have been condensed or omitted pursuant to the rules and regulations of the Securities and Exchange Commission.
-These financial statements should be read in conjunction with the consolidated financial statements and related notes contained in our 2004 Annual Report on Form 10-K. The financial information presented in the accompanying statements reflect all adjustments that are, in the opinion of management, necessary for a fair statement of the results for the periods presented.
+These financial statements should be read in conjunction with the consolidated financial statements and the related notes contained in our 2004 Annual Report on Form 10-K. The financial information presented in the accompanying statements reflect all adjustments that are, in the opinion of management, necessary for a fair presentation of financial position, results of operations and cash flows for the periods presented.
 All such adjustments are of a normal recurring nature.
 As used herein, the terms "we," "us" and "our" refer to Universal Electronics Inc. and its subsidiaries unless the context indicates to the contrary.